 Between The Stones (fall 2019)

-Donna Love Wallace’s debut poetry chapbook, Between Stones, takes the reader on a journey 1 in 8 women will experience sometime in their lifetime: invasive breast cancer.
+Donna Love Wallace’s debut poetry chapbook, Between Stones, takes the reader on a journey 1 in 8 women will experience sometime during their life: invasive breast cancer.
 With candor and a full range of emotion, Wallace navigates her way through disparate places and the people that occupy them: the biopsy suite, the grocery store, her closet and a tattoo parlor 350 miles from home.
 With sparse eloquence and artisanal attention to her craft, Donna Love Wallace is a poet’s poet.
-Readers of Between Stones will cry, laugh and celebrate a voice that chooses stoic analysis over panic; positivity in the face of pain and uncertainty; and resolute courage over defeat.
+Readers of Between The Stones will cry, laugh and celebrate a voice that chooses stoic analysis over panic; positivity in the face of pain and uncertainty; and resolute courage over defeat.
 Whether or not invasive breast cancer has touched your life, great inspiration lines these pages.

 Donna Love Wallace of Lewisville, North Carolina, received a Wildacres Artist Residency to complete her first book of poetry titled Between the Stones, about her personal experience with breast cancer.
 Donna has served in leadership with Winston Salem Writers and Poetry in Plain Sight.
 Her poetry appears in Snapdragon, Hermit Feathers Review, Flying South, Kakalak, The Paddock Review, Wild Goose Poetry Review, Plainsongs and WestWard Quarterly, among others.
 Donna is a retired critical care nurse and seminarian, and recently learned how to brew a lovely cup of coffee out in the middle of nowhere.

 Hermit Feathers Review (November 2019)